outreachy/website/docs/onboarding-coordinator-flow.md

 [Page] Call for volunteers and mentors
  * Create account or login
- * Fill out the form with mentor information and project information, click submit
+ * Fill out the form with mentor information and (optionally) project information, click submit
+ * mentors who are not yet approved can also submit projects?

-Coordinator is emailed
+Coordinator is emailed - approves mentor
-Coordinator approves mentor's project, or replies back to the email to give the mentor feedback (set In-reply-to to be the mentor)
+(Optional) Coordinator approves mentor's project, or replies back to the email to give the mentor feedback (set In-reply-to to be the mentor)

 Organizers must approve projects for Outreachy that have any of the following characteristics:
  * How long has the project accepted contributions from external contributors?